ianmarshall007/ianmarshall007.github.io/_posts/2019-01-02-why-women-struggle-with-orgasms.markdown

 - woman to reach orgasm
 - women
 - women struggle
+description: Why women struggle with orgasms and what to do to achieve sexually powerful stimulating orgasms.
 ---

 One thing both man and woman want when they engage in lovemaking session is to experience the pleasure of an orgasm.
 Unfortunately, this is not the case for many people, especially for women.
 Research shows that about 50% of women all over the world fake orgasm to boost their partner ego and make them happy.
 Even worse, a study shows that about 35% of women in the world have never experienced the feeling of an [actual](/stop-faking-an-orgasm/) orgasm.
 There is no doubt that faking and absence of sexual satisfaction can create relationship problems in the long run.